 (c) colours of elements will vary greatly, photos on the website are of other clients’ elements and your piece will look very different even with clear resin.
 Galleries are available for guidance

-(i)Pieces will never look the exact same as those on our website because they are all handmade and the elements you send in vary vastly.
+(i)Pieces will never look the exact same as those on our website because they are all handmade, the materials we use can change and and the elements you send in vary vastly.
 For example, there are many colour variations in cremation ashes including white, grey, black and brown etc, our resin sparkle mixes are handmade, and the light levels used in our photography may vary, as may screen monitor colours.

 (ii) Locks of hair may be transparent, white, blonde, red or dark and it depends on the hair you send us.
 Most “white” hair is in fact clear and is not visible in resin (see the galleries), and other locks of hair may be hard to see.
 Texture varies infinitely too and affect hair placement.
 These are out of control.
 If in any doubt, please do not order at this time.